Talendar/nevopy/docs/nevopy_overview.rst

         best_genome.visualize()
         best_genome.save("./best_genome.pkl")

-For more information on how `NEvoPY` works, please take a look at our :doc:`docs <index>`.
+For more information on how `NEvoPy` works, please take a look at our :doc:`docs <index>`.
 For more practical examples, go :doc:`here <examples>`.

 If you are a beginner to neuroevolution, here's a couple of papers and articles